Western Kentucky regional assistance programs.

 Help for seniors in western Kentucky

 Seniors services include Home Care.
 The state provides in-home services to increase the independence of those who are home-bound or at high risk of nursing home placement.
 Another option is the Senior Community Services Employment Program and that provides participants 55+ years of age the opportunity to enter an on-the-job training experience.
 The State Health Insurance Program / SHIP has volunteers from western Kentucky that will assist participants with problems related to health care providers, enroll participants in Medicare Part D, and assist with government benefits counseling.
-Read State Health Insurance Program.
+Read Senior Health Insurance Program.

 Food assistance programs